sinugotshifhiwa4/Playwright-Advanced-Automation-Framework/README.md

 ---

-## 🔐 Authentication & Test Context
+## 🔐 Authentication & Authentication Context

 Authentication and session management are handled using **Playwright fixtures** and the reusable `TestContextSetup` utility.